-In September 2015, I wrote a Psychology Today blog post, "Optimism and Anxiety Change the Structure of Your Brain," based on research from University of Illinois at Urbana-Champaign which found that adults who have a larger orbitofrontal cortex tend to have less anxiety and are more optimistic.
+In September 2015, I wrote a Psychology Today blog post, "Optimism and Anxiety Change the Structure of Your Brain," based on research from the University of Illinois at Urbana-Champaign which found that adults who have a larger orbitofrontal cortex tend to have less anxiety and are more optimistic.

 The researchers found that being optimistic is correlated with more gray matter volume in regions of the OFC.
-The scientists believe that the volume of the OFC is affected by a feedback loop that is driven by positive and negative emotions, although the specific correlation and causation requires more research.
+The scientists believe that the volume of the OFC is affected by a feedback loop that is driven by positive and negative emotions, although the specific correlation and causation require more research.
 The million-dollar question remains, "Does having a larger OFC make you more optimistic, or does being optimistic lead to a larger OFC?"

-Conclusion: Your Brain Structure and Functional Connectivity Is Ever Changing
+Conclusion: Your Brain Structure and Functional Connectivity Is Ever-Changing

 Neuroplasticity guarantees that the architecture of your mind—and the functional connectivity of your brain—is never set in stone.
 Hopefully, these science-based findings will inspire you to be proactive about using mindfulness to consciously guide your thoughts away from hatred, negative emotions, and cynicism.

 The latest neuroscience shows that mindfulness training can rewire your brain to gravitate towards loving-kindness, positive emotions, and empathy.
 The self-regulation of negative emotions and pragmatic optimism is in the locus of your executive control.
-Why not make a conscious decison to see the glass as half-full, starting right now?
+Why not make a conscious decision to see the glass as half-full, starting right now?

 © 2016 Christopher Bergland.
 All rights reserved.